bacnotes/react-expense-tracker/README.md

 - Add expense with `Title`, `Amount` and `Date`
 - Check total monthly expense of the year by dropdowns
 - Delete expense by click `x` btn
+- Change to EN/CN/JP interface

 ## Roadmap
-- i18n
+- Google Login
-- save date in database(now in localStorage)
+- Save date in database(now in localStorage)
+- waterfall
 ## Use
 - Firebase, React, Sass, sweetalert2, uuid